Alzheimer's Documentary Series

 What do you think mental health providers need to know about living with dementia?"

-And then they tell me what they think mental health providers need to know, and then we created the presentation together.
+And then they tell me what they think mental health providers need to know.

 I'm gonna treat people differently in my care."

-And what do I see of my husband and other people?
+And what do I see of a husband and other people?

 They have meaning and purpose.